-For anyone who didn’t catch Narek’s interview with Elena Mikhaylova in The Winners’ Program, we thought we’d do a quick round up – a ‘how to start crowdfunding’ for all you public relations (PR) newbies out there.
+For anyone who didn’t catch Narek’s interview with Elena Mikhaylova, we thought we’d do a quick round up – a ‘how to start crowdfunding’ for all your public relations (PR) newbies out there.
 Actually, it turned into a bit of a master class for us old hats as well!
 So, what does Crowdfunding’s very own PR wizard have to say about enticing your audience, attracting media attention and making your campaign a success?

 In two words; valuable relationships.
 This was the point Elena kept emphasizing throughout our interview, and it’s one that really sets her advice apart from the endless articles on crowdfunding PR currently peppering the internet.